kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/l4gateway.md

 NOTE: When using TLSRoute, you can specify additional certificates for use during the SNI handshake.
 However, AWS NLB does not support SNI-based routing; therefore, these routes effectively behave like a TCPRoute.

+NOTE: TCPRoute and UDPRoute are served under `gateway.networking.k8s.io/v1` when Gateway API >= 1.6 experimental-channel CRDs are installed.
+The controller automatically detects the served version at startup and falls back to `v1alpha2` on clusters running Gateway API < 1.6.

 ### The Reconciliation Loop

 The LBC operates on a continuous **reconciliation loop** within your cluster to maintain the desired state of AWS Load Balancer resources: